-The steps in the EXPLAIN PLAN output in this chapter may be different on your database.
-The optimizer may choose different execution plans, depending on database configurations.
+The steps in the EXPLAIN PLAN output as described here may be different on some of your databases.
+This is because the optimizer may choose a different EXECUTION PLAN, depending on the database configuration.

-- "About PLAN_TABLE"

-- "About the Display of PLAN_TABLE Output"

-- Oracle Database SQL Language Reference for the syntax and semantics of EXPLAIN PLAN
+- "About PLAN_TABLE" - "About the Display of PLAN TABLE Output" - Oracle Database SQL Language Reference for the syntax and semantics of EXPLAIN PLAN - How to Read an Execution Plan.
+This Oracle blog post describes how to read an EXECUTION PLAN, but the same order of execution applies to an EXPLAIN PLAN, so it may give you a better understanding of the process in both types of plan.